 Every week we take a look at a new website and analyze the design.
 We’ll point out both the areas that are done well in addition to those that could use some work.
 Finally, we’ll finish by asking you to provide your own feedback.

-Today’s site is Sonic Electronix, a consumer electronics company.
-Let’s jump in and see what we think!August 10th, 2012 Posted in Critique
+Today’s site is WPMU DEV, a marketplace for WordPress Themes and Plugins.
+Let’s jump in and see what we think!January 18th, 2013 Posted in Critique